 Sunday - more genomics and clinically relevant abstracts

-Sunday’s sessions continued with more genomics with Session 651.
-Myeloma: Biology and Pathophysiology, excluding Therapy: Genomics, in which data from the MMRF Commpass study was presented (abstract 325) and clonal evolution was discussed by Alessandro Lagana.
-The genetics of progression from SM to symptomatic MM was a topic underpinning many of the abstracts and was covered in Session 651.
-Myeloma: Biology and Pathophysiology, excluding Therapy: Genomics of The Pathogenesis and Progression of Multiple Myeloma – read here.
-Of note, Ankit Dutta shed light on subclonal tumor evolution associated with MM transformation and progression, with relevance to earlier stratification and tailored treatment regimens.
+Ankit Dutta shed light on subclonal tumor evolution associated with MM transformation and progression, with relevance to earlier stratification of patients and tailored treatment regimens.
 Mark Bustoros presented data from a study using next-generation sequencing (NGS) to identify high-risk SM patients and can be used to predict prognosis.
 In addition, Niamh Keane presented data to show that MYC translocations are a strong predictor of progression to MM and are found in MGUS and SMM patients with a shorter than average time to progression.
 The talks from the second half of this session, covering genomics and molecular profiling, are summarized here.

-In a video interview, Nikhil Munshi talked about the genomic landscape in MM and its relevance to treatment – listen here.
-Professor Munshi explained that the rationale for such studies is to provide an improved understanding of myeloma in terms of how patients progress to MM and how myeloma cells change during progression.
-With this information, we can now look for specific targets.
+Nikhil Munshi talked in interview about the genomic landscape in MM and its relevance to treatment – listen here.
+Professor Munshi explained that the rationale for such studies is to provide an improved understanding of myeloma in terms of how patients progress to MM and how myeloma cells change during progression and that with this information, we can now look for specific targets.
 One of the key findings discussed was the fact that as MM progresses it acquires new mutations, necessitating ongoing analysis in order to stay one step ahead.
-Professor Munshi explained how whole genome sequencing, transcriptome profiling, and epigenome analyses are being combined for a so-called oncogenomic analysis, in order to form a three-dimensional picture allowing a clearer understanding of the biology and targetable dependencies – see the presentation by Raphael Szalat (abstract 328).
+Professor Munshi described how whole genome sequencing, transcriptome profiling, and epigenome analyses are being combined for a so-called oncogenomic analysis, in order to form a three-dimensional picture allowing a clearer understanding of the biology and 'targetable dependencies' – see the presentation by Raphael Szalat (abstract 328).

 In the final talk in this session, Dr. Branagan showed that two-doses of a high-dose influenza vaccine was better than one for most MM patients, and led to seropositivity that lasted the flu season, compared to the SOC vaccine methodology which resulted in low antibody titers within 30 days post-vaccination – read here.
 Another study along this theme was presented in abstract 903, which examined antibiotic prophylaxis in 977 patients.
 The study: Tackling Early Morbidity and Mortality in Myeloma (TEAMM), showed that levofloxacin was effective in tackling infection when taken for 12 weeks, with the placebo group presenting with 134/488 patients (27%) with infection compared to 95/489 (19%) of patients taking levofaxacin, and with differences between the two groups emerging after just 4 weeks.